 Find Spy movies to watch about super spies with good morals and happy endings.
 We list the best spy vs spy, detective, action & adventure movies of all time.
-Click any of the links to find our pages about legacy movies and genres, watch movies now in the video playlist above, or browse all the movies below.
+Click any of the links to find our pages about legacy movies and genres, watch new movie trailers now in the video playlist above, or browse all the movies below.

 The spy film genre, which is often considered a subgenre of thriller and/or action, deals with the subject of fictional espionage, either in a realistic way (such as the adaptations of John le Carré) or as a basis for fantasy (such as James Bond).
 Many novels in the spy fiction genre have been adapted as films, including works by John Buchan, le Carré, Ian Fleming (Bond) and Len Deighton.
 It is a significant aspect of British cinema, with leading British directors such as Alfred Hitchcock and Carol Reed making notable contributions and many films set in the British Secret Service.

 Spy films show the espionage activities of government agents and their risk of being discovered by their enemies.
 From the Nazi espionage thrillers of the 1940s to the James Bond films of the '60s and to the high-tech blockbusters of today, the spy film has always been popular with audiences worldwide.
 Offering a combination of exciting escapism, technological thrills, and exotic locales, the spy film combines the action and science fiction genres, presenting clearly delineated heroes for audiences to root for and villains for them to hiss.

 James Bond is the most famous of film spies.
 Bond, in his various incarnations, flippantly beat up Russian spies, but there were also more serious, probing works like The Spy Who Came in from the Cold which also emerged from the Cold War.
 As the Cold War ended, the newest villain became terrorism and more often involved the Middle East.